How to manage hair loss due to stress?

 Hair mass

-This ultra-complete formula works deeply to sustainably regulate and stimulate:
+This ultra-complete formula works deeply to regulate and sustainably stimulate:

 1. Balance Activator

-➡️ Contains saffron extract, vitamins B3, B6, and B2, L-Tryptophan, and marine magnesium to correct and regulate the hormonal system.
+➡️ Contains saffron extract, vitamins B3, B6, and B2, L-Tryptophan, and marine magnesium to help correct and regulate the hormonal system.

 2. Keratin Absolute